schaefi/msa/README.rst

 .. note:: Calling from Python Venv

-   Calling python code from within a virtual environment requires this environment be active in the calling console session.
-For this purpose a simple helper programm named `run` exists.
-Thus if you plan to work from source please always call the tools through the run helper like in the following example:
+   Calling python code from within a virtual environment requires this environment to be active in the calling console session.
+For this purpose a simple helper programm named *run* exists.
+Thus if you plan to work from source, please always call the tools through the run helper like in the following example:

    .. code:: shell-session